nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 I've been a happy CrossFiter for a few years now.
-I met my co-founder and many friends in [CrossFit Charlottesville][1], completely changed my level of fitness and many key indicators of health such as my hemoglobin A1C and vitamin D levels, am stronger than I've ever been, feel great, and even my wife does CrossFit now.
+I met my co-founder and many friends in [CrossFit Charlottesville][1], completely changed my level of fitness and many key indicators of health such as my hemoglobin A1C and vitamin D levels, am stronger than I've ever been, feel great, and now my wife does CrossFit too.
 It's fantastic.
 It's community, fun, health, fitness.
 It's the antidote to the boring gyms I forced myself to go to for years and hated every minute.